opsani/servox/README.md

 It is expected that most Open Source contributions will come in the form of new connectors.
 Should you wish to develop a connector, reach out to us at Opsani as we have connector developer guides that are in pre-release while ServoX matures.

+### Linting and Formatting

+The project is structured to support and enforce consistent, idiomatic code.
+A number of tools have been integrated to provide linting and automatic reformatting when possible/appropriate.

+This functionality is exposed via tasks in the `Makefile`, Git commit hooks, and GitHub Actions.

+During local development, you may wish to invoke these tools as follows:

+* `make lint` - Run the linters and output actionable feedback for conformance with the engineering standards and style of the project.
+* `make format` - Automatically apply changes to the working copy to conform with project standards where possible (e.g., reformatting imports).
+* `make test` - Execute the test suite and generate a code coverage report.

+Linting is automatically performed when a new branch is pushed or a PR is opened and conformance can be remediated during post-implementation code review.

 ### Connecting to Development APIs

 By default, the servo will connect to the primary Opsani API hosted on